Capital Indoor Stadium: History

 It has a capacity of 17,345 and a floor space of 54,707 square meters expanded from the old 53,000.
-It was renovated for the first time between 2000 to 2001 to become a venue for the 2001 Summer Universiade.
+It was renovated for the first time between 2000 and 2001 to become a venue for the 2001 Summer Universiade.

+It was also the venue for the 1981 Ice Hockey World Championship Pool C tournament, which marked a historic breakthrough for Chinese ice hockey.

-The stadium hosted one of the first NBA games in China, hosted on October 17, 2004 in front of a sellout capacity of 17,903.
+The stadium hosted one of the first NBA games in China, hosted on October 17, 2004, in front of a sellout capacity of 17,903.
 It also hosted the first-ever professional football game featuring all-stars from the Arena Football League to help promote the new AFL China league (now known as the China Arena Football League.

-Capital Indoor Stadium has undergone a new renovation and expansion that was completed in late 2007 for the 2008 Summer Olympics, where it hosted volleyball tournaments.
+Capital Indoor Stadium underwent a new renovation and expansion that was completed in late 2007 for the 2008 Summer Olympics, where it hosted volleyball tournaments.

-The venue is also used for figure skating and short track speed skating, which will also be used for the 2022 Winter Olympics.
+The venue is also used for figure skating and short track speed skating, and was used for these competitions during the 2022 Winter Olympics.